CLantigua2/slack_clone/README.md

 # SlackClone

 This app was created as a side project while attending Lambda School.
 It was modeled after the Slack application and is not meant to be used as a production ready app, simply a demostrational app.
-This app will include the following features per MVP:
+This app will include the following features per MVP.

-## Features
+## MVP Features

 1. Allow a user to register an account.

--- a.
-Encrypt the password given through backend hashing.
+ -a.
+Encrypt the password given through backend hashing. <br>
--- b.
-Generate a json web token for that account to use.
+ -b.
+Generate a json web token for that account to use.  <br>
--- c.
-Deny access if the user credentials do not match.
+ -c.
+Deny access if the user credentials do not match. <br>

 2. Allow a user to sign in

+   -a.
+User should be able to sign in using the credentials they registered with. <br>
+   -b.
+Client should authenticate the users token and grant access to restricted areas of the site. <br>
+   -c.
+User should be able to edit their information once they have been granted access to the site.
+   -d.
+User should be able to delete their account once signed in.

+3. Allow signed in users to view and edit channels & posts

+  -a. users should be able to view all of the created channels. <br>
+  -b. users should be able to create new channels.<br>
+  -c. users should be able click on the channels and view posts from other users tied to those channels.<br>
+  d. users should be able to post comments in those channels.<br>
+  e. users should be able to edit those comments or delete them.<br>

 ## Available Scripts